ruanyl/dts-loader/README.md

 For better development experience, `dts-loader` also generates a tarball for the types where you can find in `.wp_federation`, it's name is `[name]-dts.tgz`.
 With the above config, you will find `app-dts.tgz` in `.wp_federation`

-you can deploy it along with your application statics, and then the host application can download from remote and unzip it to `typeRoots`.
+you can deploy it along with your application's assets, and then the host application can download from remote and unzip it to `typeRoots`.
 This would make sure the typings are always up-to-date when working across different teams/applications.

 ### 4. WebpackRemoteTypesPlugin
 You can use `WebpackRemoteTypesPlugin` to automate step #3, it will download the tarball from remote and unzip it to the specified folder.